 Oklahoma and me… and I… and my eye

 I’m a fifth-generation Oklahoman.
-My great-great grandparents bought 40 acres in Haskell County in 1913 and my family has alternately farmed and ranched it ever since.
-My folks still live about a quarter mile from there, and my dad ran his cattle there until about a month ago.
+My great-great grandparents bought 40 acres in Haskell County in 1913, and my family has alternately farmed and ranched it ever since.
+My folks live about a quarter mile from there, and my dad ran his cattle there until about a month ago.
 Now my nephew runs them there.
 I love this state.
 It’s in my blood as much as my blood is here.
-I knew that as a boy and I know it today.
+I knew that as a boy, and I know it today.
 Its prairies, mountains, hills, swamps, and deserts are a part of my whole self.
-It’s true, just as sure as my lifeblood flows through me like the ancient rivers rill and roll — Red, Cimarron, Canadian, Arkansas and Poteau, all.
+It’s true, just as sure as my lifeblood flows through me like the ancient rivers rill and roll – Red, Cimarron, Canadian, Arkansas, and Poteau.

-But, as is the case with most long-winded life stories, I have had a lot of fun.
-I’ve met and worked with good people from all over the world, and some bad people from those very same places.
+But, as with most long-winded life stories, I have had a lot of fun.
+I’ve met and worked with good people from all over the world and some bad people from those places.
 I’ve even married some of them.
 The latter being tragically unsuccessful.

 They ALL loved Oklahoma and its people.

 So for about the ten years with these various pubs, I enjoyed myself tremendously.
 Telling stories about famous sports figures for one publication was a favorite.
-It wasn’t so much that I was a big sports mind — I wasn’t.
-It was instead that I was something of an Oklahoma sports historian — I was… kinda.
-I’d lived through a great deal of some very important times in Oklahoma football as it was conceived and played out by names like Switzer, Sutton, Semore and Sims; Barry Sanders, Pistol Pete and Bryant Reeves.
-I hadn’t actually known any of those great men, but I’d sat in the student sections with the sort of intense attention and enthusiasm only afforded to young men.
-And then, only those unfettered by family duties and upside-down mortgages.
+It wasn’t so much that I was a great sports mind – I wasn’t.
+Instead, I was something of an Oklahoma sports historian – I was… kinda.
+I’d lived through some crucial times in Oklahoma football as it was conceived and played out by names like Switzer, Sutton, Semore, and Sims; Barry Sanders, Pistol Pete, and Bryant Reeves.
+I hadn’t actually known any of those great men.
+Still, I’d sat in the student sections with intense attention and enthusiasm only afforded to young men.
+And then only those unfettered by family duties and upside-down mortgages.

 So, I told those stories.
 Looked those men up and talked to them too.
-I got to travel across the cow pastures of central Oklahoma, through the dusty farm towns of Green Country and visit the waning burgs of the Red Mesas.
-I went to towns with names like Winona, Frederick, Gotebo, Wilburton, Alice, Maud, and Bowlegs.
+I got to travel across the cow pastures of central Oklahoma, through the dusty farm towns of Green Country, and visit the waning burgs of the Red Mesas.
+I went to cities like Winona, Frederick, Gotebo, Wilburton, Alice, Maud, and Bowlegs.
 “You have to go through Bowlegs to get to Maud.”
-HA !
+HA!
 (I didn’t make that one up.
-It’s a local favorite saying.)
+It’s a favorite local saying.)

 So again… why do we stay?

 It’s the People.
 Oklahoma is a true melting pot.
-Rich with the heritage of Native Americans and their fascinating, basically magical cultures.
-It was a time which I never expected to relive, with a wonderful group of people whose philosophies I never expected to encounter again.
-The adventures I had were so varied and rich that basically, no one could hope to re-visit anything like that.
+Rich with the heritage of Native Americans and their fascinating, magical cultures.
+It was a time I never expected to relive, with a beautiful group of people whose philosophies I never expected to encounter again.
+My adventures were so varied and rich that no one could hope to re-visit anything like that.

-For instance, from the good folks down Hugo way, I’d soon learn the value of a good circus performer, how they determined their own value and that the “pie car” people were the ones who fed the whole group.
+For instance, from the good folks down Hugo’s way, I’d soon learn the value of a good circus performer, how they determined their own weight and that the “pie car” people were the ones who fed the whole group.
 Concessions were the golden ticket in those performing arts.
-Among them, I’d make friends with a rhino named Goliath, 39 adult elephants, a 600-pound juvenile Siberian tiger named Samson and a cantankerous camel named Clyde whose practice of biting was only surpassed by his prodigious foamy slobbers.
+Among them, I’d make friends with a rhino named Goliath, 39 adult elephants, a 600-pound juvenile Siberian tiger named Samson, and a cantankerous camel named Clyde, whose practice of biting was only surpassed by his prodigious foamy slobbers.

 Goliath and I became fast friends, and for some reason, I miss Clyde …

 No kidding.
 He told me that.
 I had to ask him to repeat it twice.
 Not because I couldn’t believe it.
-Instead it was because I couldn’t understand him because he refused to put his teeth in for the interview.
-The words just wouln’t form.
+Instead, it was because I couldn’t understand him.
+After all, he refused to put his teeth in for the interview.
+The words just wouldn’t form.